christianjianelli/yaai_cloud/docs/README.md

 You can use these UIs as-is, or create a copy and modify it to fit your specific requirements.

 ### SAPUI5 Freestyle Application
-Since SAPUI5 does not have dedicated controls to build a chat interface we need to build a custom one.
+Since SAPUI5 does not have dedicated controls to build a chat interface, we need to build a custom one.
 This documentation provides instructions and code for adding a basic chat interface to a SAPUI5 Freestyle application.
 It is a simple starting point so you can quickly connect your app to the ABAP AI tools.

 ### SAP Fiori Elements Application
 Adding a chat to a SAP Fiori Elements Application is a more complex task.
 It requires a controller extension.